Icebreaker (band): Collaboration with London's Science Museum

 In July 2009 Icebreaker, with guest B. J. Cole on pedal steel guitar, premiered a new arrangement (by Woojun Lee) of Brian Eno's Apollo album, consisting of music by Brian Eno, Roger Eno and Daniel Lanois, at the IMAX cinema at London's Science Museum, alongside Al Reinert's film For All Mankind, for which the music was originally written.
 An expanded version of the arrangement received further performances at the Brighton Festival in May 2010, before touring later in the year.
 The album of the music was released in June 2012.

 2014 saw the launch of the band's Kraftwerk Uncovered project.
 Going under the full title Kraftwerk Uncovered: A Future Past, the live show consists of reworkings and re-imaginings of Kraftwerk's music by German electronic artist J. Peter Schwalm, with a film by Schwalm's long-term video collaborator Sophie Clements, working with Toby Cornish.
 The project was another collaboration with the Science Museum, and received its first performance at the museum's IMAX cinema in January 2014, before touring around the UK and Ireland.

-As of spring 2021 Icebreaker are in discussions with the Science Museum on a further collaborative project, which it is hoped will be unveiled in summer 2022.
+Icebreaker are working with the Science Museum on a further collaborative project, with contributions from Bryars, Shiva Feshareki and Sarah Angliss with performances planned for Bradford and London in March 2025.

 Other projects

-2014/15 also featured the Recycled Project, featuring new works by Ed Bennett, Roy Carroll, Paul Whitty, Craig Vear, Linda Buckley and a new arrangement of a piece by Julia Wolfe. with performances in Canterbury, Oxford, Birmingham and Guildford.
+2014/15 also featured the Recycled Project, including new works by Ed Bennett, Roy Carroll, Paul Whitty, Craig Vear, Linda Buckley and a new arrangement of a piece by Julia Wolfe. with performances in Canterbury, Oxford, Birmingham and Guildford.

 2016 saw the launch of their live version of Scott Walker's Epizootics, arranged by Audrey Riley.
-Scott Walker has not performed live for decades, but gave permission for this new version of his work, which featured Walker's recorded voice in conjunction with live performance and video, and was premiered at Milton Court at the Barbican, London, in November 2016.
+Scott Walker had not performed live for decades, but gave permission for this new version of his work, which featured Walker's recorded voice in conjunction with live performance and video, and was premiered at Milton Court at the Barbican, London, in November 2016.

-2017/18 has featured the System Restart project, featuring music by six women composers, Anna Meredith, Jobina Tinnemans, Elizabeth Kelly, Kerry Andrew, Linda Buckley and Kate Moore, which has toured in the UK and the Netherlands.
-Kate Moore's work for the project won the prestigious Matthijs Vermeulen Award, the first time in its 45-year existence that it has been won by a woman.
+2017/18 featured the System Restart project, featuring music by six women composers, Anna Meredith, Jobina Tinnemans, Elizabeth Kelly, Kerry Andrew, Linda Buckley and Kate Moore, which toured in the UK and the Netherlands.
+Kate Moore's work for the project won the prestigious Matthijs Vermeulen Award, the first time in its 45-year existence that it was won by a woman.